-A majority of Coral Gables' population is Non-Hispanic White and Latino/Hispanic communities Table 2-4.
-Combined these groups make up 93.3 percent of the population.
-Between 2000 and 2019, Coral Gables experienced a notable change in the overall percentage of Non-Hispanic White citizens, decreasing by 13.3 percent from 47.7 percent to 34.4 percent of the City's population.
-The Latino/Hispanic community saw the greatest increase of any ethnic group during the same period, rising 12.3 percent to represent 58.9 percent of the population.
+Much of the Coral Gables population consists of Non-Hispanic White and Latino/ Hispanic communities Table 2-4.
+Combined these groups make up 93.3% of the City's population.
+Between 2000 and 2019, Coral Gables experienced a notable change in the overall percentage of Non-Hispanic White citizens, decreasing by 13.3% from 47.7% to 34.4% of the City's population.
+The Latino/Hispanic community saw the greatest increase of any ethnic group during the same period, rising 12.3% to represent 58.9% of the City's population.
 Other ethnic groups experienced much smaller changes.
-Asian population rose 0.8 percent.
-The African American population decreased 0.2 percent between 2000 and 2019, and residents who identify as having a background of two or more races decreased 0.5 percent to a total of 1.0 percent of the City's population.
+Asian population rose 0.8%.
+The African American population decreased 0.2% between 2000 and 2019, and residents who identify as having a background of two or more races decreased 0.5% to a total of 1.0% of the City's population.

 The changes that Coral Gables is seeing are similar but less pronounced in Miami-Dade County and the State of Florida overall.
-The Non-Hispanic White population percentage fell 7.0 percent in Miami-Dade County and 11.0 percent in the state.
-The Latino/Hispanic population increased much less in the county with only 1.1 percent growth but was more similar to that of the state at large which increased by 8.4 percent.
+The Non-Hispanic White population percentage fell 7.0% in Miami-Dade County and 11.0% in the state.
+The Latino/Hispanic population increased much less in the county with only 1.1% growth but was more similar to that of the state at large which increased by 8.4%.
 The trends seen in the Coral Gables Latino/Hispanic and Non-Hispanic White communities are more similar to the state at large than to Miami-Dade County which saw much smaller changes in both communities.
-Between 2000 and 2019, the African American population saw a 0.2 percent and 4.0 percent decrease in Coral Gables and the County, but saw 0.8 percent increase throughout the state of Florida.
+Between 2000 and 2019, the African American population saw a 0.2% and 4.0% decrease in Coral Gables and the County, but saw 0.8% increase throughout the state of Florida during that same time.